Jill Stein: Military spending and weapons use

-Stein wishes to cut U.S. military spending by at least 50%.

 Stein wants to remove U.S. nuclear weapons from foreign countries.
 Stein has been sharply critical of the use of drones, calling them a human rights violation and an "illegal assassination program" saying that they are "off target nine times out of ten."

 According to Stein, the United States should use force only when there is "good evidence that we are under imminent threat of actual attack".
 When asked by the Los Angeles Times editorial board whether that standard would have prevented US involvement in World War II, Stein answered, "I don't want to revisit history or try to reinterpret it, you know, but starting from where we are now, given the experience that we've had in the last, you know, since 2001, which has been an utter disaster, I don't think it's benefited us."
 Stein criticized the 2003 invasion of Iraq, U.S.-led War in Afghanistan and U.S. involvement in the Saudi Arabian-led intervention in Yemen, stating: "We are party to the war crimes that are being committed by Saudi Arabia, who's using cluster bombs made by us.
 And we've supplied $100 billion worth of weapons to the Saudis in the last decade...It's against our own laws.
 The Leahy bill requires that we not sell weapons to human rights abusers."